isomerpages/pa-cdc/_press-centre/Speeches.md

 Speech by Mr Edwin Tong, Senior Minister of State for Law and Health, at the Launch of Law Awareness Weeks @ CDC 2018 on Saturday 15 September 2018 at Wisma Geylang Serai [(Read here)](/files/sms-edwin-tong-speech-at-laws-cdc-saturday-15-september-2018.pdf)

-Speech by Dr Maliki Osman, Mayor of South East District, at the Launch of Law Awareness Weeks @ CDC 2018 on Saturday 15 September 2018 at Wisma Geylang Serai
+Speech by Dr Maliki Osman, Mayor of South East District, at the Launch of Law Awareness Weeks @ CDC 2018 on Saturday 15 September 2018 at Wisma Geylang Serai [(Read here)](/files/dr-maliki-osman-mayor-of-south-east-district-welcome-address-at-law.pdf)

-Speech by Mr Gregory Vijayendran, Chairman of Law Society Pro Bono Services, at the Launch of Law Awareness Weeks @ CDC on Saturday 15 September 2018 at Wisma Geylang Serai
+Speech by Mr Gregory Vijayendran, Chairman of Law Society Pro Bono Services, at the Launch of Law Awareness Weeks @ CDC on Saturday 15 September 2018 at Wisma Geylang Serai [(Read here)](/files/mr-gregory-vijayendran-chairman-of-law-society-pro-bono-services-speech-at-laws.pdf)

 ### 2017